Balaji Mohan

 Balaji Mohan (born 25 May 1987) is an Indian filmmaker and actor in Tamil-language films.
-After discontinuing his engineering studies to pursue his passion and become a director, he enrolled at a film academy and attended courses and workshops, besides participating in short film contests.
-After shooting more than half-a-dozen short films, he directed his first full-length bilingual film romantic comedy Kadhalil Sodhappuvadhu Yeppadi (Tamil) based on one of his own short films.
+After discontinuing his engineering studies to pursue his passion for becoming a director, he enrolled at a film academy and attended courses and workshops, besides participating in short film contests.
+After shooting over half a dozen short films, he directed his first full-length film, a romantic comedy Kadhalil Sodhappuvadhu Yeppadi based on one of his short films.

 Early life

-Balaji was born on 25 May 1987 in Tiruchirappalli.
-He pursued his schooling in Campion Anglo-Indian Higher Secondary School, Tiruchirappalli, and later joined the Sri Sivasubramaniya Nadar College of Engineering in Chennai for his higher studies, albeit he had decided in 10th class already that he wanted to become a director.
+Balaji was born on 25 May 1987 in Tiruchirappalli to a Telugu father and Tamil mother.
+He pursued his schooling at Campion Anglo-Indian Higher Secondary School, Tiruchirappalli, and later joined the Sri Sivasubramaniya Nadar College of Engineering in Chennai for his higher studies, albeit he had decided in 10th grade already that he wanted to become a director.
 He recalls that his parents bought him a handycam in his third semester, and he made his first short film called Velicham, which was also sent to film festivals and won.
 Although he had initially planned to complete his education before following his passion and pursuing a career in filmmaking, he did not want to "wait for too long" after making Velicham.
-After convincing his parents, he discontinued his engineering course two years later and went on to join the L. V. Prasad Film and TV Academy in Vadapalani, Chennai to learn editing and sound design.
-He also studied acting at Alchemy Institute, Adyar, Chennai.
+After convincing his parents, he discontinued his engineering course two years later and went on to join the L. V. Prasad Film and TV Academy in Vadapalani, Chennai, to learn editing and sound design.
+He also studied acting at the Alchemy Institute, Adyar, Chennai.

 Personal life

 Balaji Mohan got married in June 2012 to Aruna.
-In 2013 January, Balaji announced his divorce due to irreconcilable differences.
-In January of 2022, he married Dhanya Balakrishna.
+In May 2016, Balaji announced his divorce due to irreconcilable differences.
+In January 2022, he married Dhanya Balakrishna, who co-starred with him in his directorial As I'm Suffering From Kadhal (2017).